44thm0820/301d81-city-explorer/README.md

 ### Lab-06

-Number and name of feature: Feature #1: Setup React Portfolio Board on Trello and Clone Template and Deploy: As a user, I want to view a unique portfolio online, so that the skills and personality of the developer are portrayed.
+Number and name of feature: Feature #1: Setup React repository and api keys as listed on the first card on trello

 Estimate of time needed to complete: 10 hours